Testing energy-community & climate-resilient integrated paradigm for carbon neutrality and energy poverty shielding in MED city-port hinterlands

 - Coordinator: INSTITUTE FOR EUROPEAN ENERGY AND CLIMATE POLICY STICHTING (IEECP),

-- The JUSTEM project seeks to build regional capacities and involve citizens in the development of regional energy and climate plans to facilitate the transition of almost one million citizens living in energy poverty and almost 300 thousand jobs directly or indirectly related to coal or carbon-intensive industries (EN), USTEM - JUStice in Transition and EMpowerment against energy poverty
+- The JUSTEM project seeks to build regional capacities and involve citizens in the development of regional energy and climate plans to facilitate the transition of almost one million citizens living in energy poverty and almost 300 thousand jobs directly or indirectly related to coal or carbon-intensive industries (FR), JUSTEM - JUStice in Transition and EMpowerment against energy poverty

 - Program for Environment and Climate Activities - LIFE - Subprogram "Transition to Clean Energy"